tanishpophale53/Employee-Monitoring-System/README.md

 - Data accessibility through Google Sheets
 - Efficient data filtering search functions based on the users preference
 - Improved attendance processes, eliminating 5 to 10   minutes of unnecessary waiting time per employee
-- If a employee goes inside the office and comes back outside and then again goes in the office, then that employee attendance will be marked only once if the employee does this activity within 10 minutes of first attendance mark.
-This 10 minutes of duration is customizable based on the companies requirement.
+- If a employee goes inside the office and comes back outside and then again goes in the office, then that employee attendance will be marked only once if the employee does this activity within 10 minutes of the first attendance mark.
+This 10 minutes of duration is customizable based on the company's requirement.